ocaml-community/utop/README.md

 in Emacs.
 It supports line editing, history, real-time and context sensitive completion, colors, and more.

-It integrates with the Tuareg and typerex modes in Emacs.
+It integrates with the Tuareg, caml, ReasonML and typerex modes in Emacs.

 ![Screenshot](screenshot.png)